Your Name – Its Significance in a Multicultural World

 In Western cultures, there are only a few standard ways parents choose names for their children.
 Often, it’s as simple as what they like the sound of.
 Or it could be the same name as someone they’ve known previously.
 Some parents even name their children after former girlfriends or boyfriends.
 Naming a child after a famous person is also popular.
 There is often a significant increase in the use of the name of a currently popular movie star or sports figure in any given year.

 Conventional parents might take the naming process more seriously.
-A family tradition may involve naming a child after their parents or grandparents or some other well-respected relative.
+A family tradition may involve naming a child after a parent, grandparent, or another well-respected relative.
 However, this can sometimes confuse others.

 When I was a teenager, I had a best friend named Doug.
 Whenever I phoned to speak to him, I would invariably be asked, “Do you want to speak to Doug Sr. or Doug Jr.?”
 Really?
 I had nothing to say to the father.
-Doug’s parents could have avoided the need for that question if they had just been a little more creative in naming the kid.
+Doug’s parents could have avoided the need for that question if they had just been a little more creative with the kid’s name.

 Why Your Name Is Important

-The main reason that your name is important is because it distinguishes you from other people.
+The main reason that your name is important is that it distinguishes you from other people.
 Your name is not unique and is very likely quite common.
 There may be hundreds or even thousands of other people in the world with the same given name as you, but you still have a different name than most of your friends.
 My name is Craig.
 In my whole life, I have only met two other people named Craig.
 Now, Greg is a different story.
-Although it is similar in pronunciation, it is a different name and much more common than Craig.
+Although it is pronounced similarly, it is a different name and much more common than Craig.

 Now, the situation in the picture below is different.
 There is virtually nothing to distinguish these fellas from each other.
 Only their mamas know who’s who.

 Your name is a part of who you are, how people relate to you, and perhaps even who you will become.
 Their name is something that most people take pride in.
-It lets other people know what culture you came from, your beliefs and values, and how to deal with you in everyday situations.
+It lets others know your culture of origin, your beliefs and values, and how to interact with you in everyday situations.
 Your name may give them a hint as to what you are willing to joke about and what is very serious to you.
-It can be a summary of who you are as a person.
+It can be a summary of who you are.

 Names Require Respect